 George S. Davis <email@example.com>

-The British never do anthing until they've had their cup of tea, and bt then it's too late,
+The British never seem to do anthing until they've had a cup of tea, By which time it's too late,

 See more »